Hans Wendland: Early life

 Hans Wendland was born in Neu Ruppin, 28 December 1880, into a middleclass Prussian family of eight children.
 He studied art at the University of Berlin and obtained his doctorate in 1906.

 According to the Detailed Interrogation Report, he was dismissed in 1909 from the service of the Kaiser Friedrich Museum for "selling for personal profit works of art obtained in Persia while on a museum expedition".

 In 1912 he married Agnes Schloettke.
 In the First World War he served in the German army, was wounded, returned to Berlin where he worked as an art dealer.
 In 1918 he was sent to Moscow as an Attache of the German Embassy and "profited during the Communist Revolution by purchasing art at a low price from the fleeing nobility".

 In 1920 Wendland moved to Switzerland and in 1933 he moved to Paris, divorcing his first wife and marrying a second wife 34 years his junior.
 Their son, Hans, was born in 1938.
 In 1939, on the even of World War II, he moved back to Switzerland.

 Role in Nazi looting

 A German art dealer in Switzerland and Nazi party member since 1942, he was a key dealer in Nazi looted art.
 He is mentioned 43 times in the Art Looting Intelligence Unit (ALIU) Reports 1945-1946 and ALIU Red Flag Names List and Index.
+He played a key role during World War II in the trade of stolen artworks in France, Germany, and Switzerland.
+He acted as the main purchasing agent between Walter Andreas Hofer, the director of Hermann Göring's art collection, and Swiss dealer, Theodor Fischer, who wanted to conceal his dealing in looted art but nonetheless facilitated purchases by the Zurich industrialist Emil Georg Bührle.

+During the German occupation, he regularly spent time in Paris and traded in works of art that had been confiscated by Reichsleiter Rosenberg's task force.
+He maintained contact with colleagues such as Karl Haberstock, Wolfgang Gurlitt, Bruno Lohse, Gustav Rochlitz, Allen and Manon Loebl, Paul Pétridès, Victor Mandl and Adolf Wüster.
+The sometimes speculative barter and investment transactions went on for years and reached such an extent that the FBI investigated the company in the early 1940s for violating neutrality and espionage.